Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $22.50 XF $32.00

 Wang Mang came to a very bad end.
-The Han had raised an army from the people displaced by Mang's reforms and on October 4 of AD 23 that army entered Ch'ang-an.
-Over the next few days the fighting was intense and Mang's troops were slowly defeated.
-On the third day, after much hand to hand combat in the palace, Mang was killed and his body was hacked to pieces.
-House of Han was once again on the throne.
+The Han raised an army of people displaced by Mang's reforms which on October 4 of AD 23 entered his capital of Ch'ang-an.
+Over a next few days of intense fighting Mang's troops were defeated, the palace was taken and Mang was hacked to pieces.
+The House of Han was once again on the throne.

-It is interesting that the coins of Mang's final reform must have met with acceptance, as they continued to be used for sixteen years after his death.
-It was only in AD 40 that they were finally demonetized and Wu Shu were once again cast.
-This is probably why the coinage of that reform is so common today.
+It is interesting the coins of Mang's 5th reform must have met some acceptance as they continued to circulate for sixteen years after his death.
+Only in AD 40 or 41 were they fully demonetized and Wu Shu similar to those prior to Wang Mang were once again cast.
+This is probably why the coins of his 5th reform are so common today.

 EASTERN HAN DYNASTY (AD 25-221)